 Atlas B7oxwnqthoOutboundSync Help CenterEmail SupporticonLog Inicon

-HubSpot, Salesforce, and similar CRMs often have a short internal delay before newly created records become fully searchable.
+Beyond standard rate limits, HubSpot, Salesforce, and other CRMs often have their own internal delay before newly created records are accessible via API by OutboundSync (or any other application).

-If we push updates too quickly after creating a contact/lead, the CRM may return errors such as “record not found” or “value already exists.”
+In other words, any application pushes updates too quickly after first creating a lead, contact, company, or any other record, the CRM may return errors such as “record not found” or “value already exists.”

 To avoid this, OutboundSync uses a common (default) delay for most webhook payloads.

-Some payload types are time-sensitive and should sent to the CRM immediately.
+Some payload types are time-sensitive and should sent to the CRM as quickly as possible.

-For the following events, we skip the user-level default delay:
+For the following events, OutboundSync skips the user-level default delay:

 • EMAIL_REPLY